59de44955ebd/elevator/README.md

 - A temporary hidden Window is created.
 - A new elevated Python process is started, the command to execute as well as the HWND of the hidden window are passed to it via command line.
 - The user will get an UAC prompt and has to confirm it.
-- The elevated Python process executes the command, and then sends the result - stdout, stderr and exit code - to the temporary hidden window as a WM_COPYDATA window message, and exits.
+- The elevated Python process executes the command and then sends the result - stdout, stderr and exit code - to the temporary hidden window as a WM_COPYDATA window message and exits.
 - The hidden window receives the WM_COPYDATA message, closes the  temporary window and exits its window proc. stdout (`bytes`), stderr (`bytes`) and exit code (`int`) are returned to the calling function/code.

 If the user did not confirm the UAC prompt, stdout and stderr are empty and the exit code is 1.

-If some internally used Winapi function fails for whatever reason, stdout is empty,  stderr contains an error message that includes the system error code, and the exit code is 2.
+If some internally used Winapi function fails for whatever reason, stdout is empty,  stderr contains an error message that includes the [system error code](https://learn.microsoft.com/en-us/windows/win32/debug/system-error-codes#system-error-codes) and the exit code is 2.

 Usage example:
 ```python